 ND (Neutral Density) Filter

-A gray filter, or Neutral Density filter, makes it possible to shoot with slower shutter speeds or large apertures, even in very bright situations.
+A neutral density filter, makes it possible to shoot with slower shutter speeds or large apertures, even in very bright situations.
 This is because the amount of light emitted through the lens is reduced.
 This is useful if you, for example, want to photograph a waterfall in daylight, but still want the smooth effect of water in motion.
-They are available in different strengths, depending on how much light you want to block out.
+ND filters are available in different strengths, depending on how much light you want to block out.

 Another option is a graduated ND filter.
 This filter goes from dark to clear, with either smooth or sharp transitions.
-This filter is used, for example, when the foreground and background have different exposure.
+This filter is used, for example, when the foreground and background require different exposure.
 An example is when you photograph something dark under a bright sky.
-With a graduated ND filter, you will be able to correctly expose the dark portion of the image without the bright portion being overexposed.
+With a graduated ND filter, you can correctly expose the dark portion of the image without the bright portion being overexposed.

 They are also used to reduce the contrast of the image.
 At sunrise, you may need to dim the sunlight a bit to reveal details in other areas of the image.
 There are also graded alternatives with colors, which can be used for special effects.
 Orange or brownish versions can provide atmospheric skies in the pictures.

-Morris Scjomin has been a professional photographer for over 10 years, practicing exclusively in the field of portraiture, still life, and documentary images.
-He has an affection and a passion for dslr camera lenses.
-Prior to buying anything online, make sure you check Morris Scjomin’s lens filter guide.
+Morris Scjomin (dslrlensauctions) has been a professional photographer for over 10 years, practicing exclusively in the field of portraiture, still life, and documentary images.
+He has an affection and a passion for DSLR camera lenses.